Women in Sikhism: Current

 In the present-day democratic politics of India, a fair amount of organizations study and work in order to rid women of many of their disadvantages.
 They have access to political franchise and new opportunities for advancement have opened up for them.
 Sikh women have shown enterprise in several fields and are among the most progressive in education and in the professions such as teaching and medicine.
 Within the Sikh system, they are the equals of men.
 They can lead congregational services and participate in akhand paths, uninterrupted readings of scripture to be accomplished within seventy-two hours.
 They vote with men to elect Sikhs' central religious body, the Shiromani Gurdwara Parbandhak Committee, which administers their places of worship (Gurdwara).

 Sikhs are obligated to treat women as equals, and gender discrimination in Sikh society has no religious basis.
 However, gender equality has been difficult to achieve in practice due to heavy social, cultural, and caste-related pressure.
 It's worth noting that the caste system itself goes against the core principles of Sikhism.

 Though equality for women has always been a major attribute of Sikhism and a great number of women have made significant contributions, it is important to note that it is still a work in progress.
-In the 1990s a group of Sikh women requested to wash the floors or the Darbar Sahib and were denied.
+In the 1990s a group of Sikh women requested to wash the floors of the Darbar Sahib and were denied.
 Unlike men, women are still not allowed to assist in carrying the paliquin carrying the primary scriptures in its path to and from the Golden Temple.
 Also, women make up less than 20% of the SGPC members.